 In the works now is a sequel to the Shadowrun novel Paid in Blood entitled Deus Ex Machina which focuses on the dystopian techno-horror that is the Renraku Arcology.
-It's mostly in the planning stages at the moment, but more chapters will be coming soon.
-Posting will be somewhat erratic due to multiple projects, work, and family life, but rest assured it's being worked on diligently.
+It's been forever since the work first began, but I recently posted chapter 2 (hooray, 2 chapters in 6 years!).
+More should be coming soon, I just can't guarantee when.
+Posting will be somewhat erratic due to multiple projects, work, and family life, but rest assured it's being worked on.

 My earlier fanfiction offerings are provided below--for completeness sake if nothing else.
 A lot of them are pure drivel, but some might be pretty OK.
 Below I have a synopsis of each.

 Shadowrun: Paid in Blood - A tale of betrayal and revenge set in the Seattle metroplex of 2060.
 It's told in the first person by Peaches, a retired shadowrunner who is unexpectedly dragged back into the shadows once again.
 It's set in the world of Shadowrun, a relatively obscure fandom around here, but suffice to say that it's a mishmash of cyberpunk and D&D--which is like awesomeness squared.
 This is my longest work and probably my most successful fanfiction to date--which probably isn't saying much, but you get the idea.